 FULL CYCLE

-The National Lottery press release
+Heritage Lottery Fund press release

 Ted has lived and worked in Newham most of his life and witnessed over 70 years of changing socio-political and cultural trends from a two-wheel perspective.
 The project will create a fascinating documentary film, ‘Mechanically Minded’ preserving Ted’s legacy.